Brand Licensing Examples for Key Consumer Product Categories

 "Paddington Bear Experience" Case Study

-The global location-based entertainment market was valued at $3.29 billion in 2022, according to Grand View Research, and licensed immersive experiences are on the rise, even for heritage character brands like Paddington Bear.
+The global location-based entertainment market size is anticipated to reach $25.90 billion by 2030, according to a Grand View Research report, and licensed immersive experiences continue to rise, even for heritage character brands like Paddington Bear.
 The “Paddington Bear Experience,” an interactive experience inspired by the world of “Paddington,” opened on London’s Southbank 65 years after Michael Bond’s “A Bear Called Paddington” was first published.

 Location-based entertainment can manifest in many ways, from theme parks like the Peppa Pig Theme Park from Merlin Entertainments and Hasbro to dedicated attractions like Nickelodeon Hotels & Resorts Riviera Maya, Mexico, or “Escape IT” from Warner Bros.
 Discovery Global Themed Entertainment and Egan Escape Productions.